vmware/terraform-provider-vmc/website/docs/index.html.markdown

 Please use the navigation to the left to read about available data sources and resources.

-## Basic Configuration of the VMC Terraform Provider
+## Basic Configuration of the terraform-provider-vmware-cloud

-In order to use the VMC Terraform provider you need to obtain the authentication token from the Cloud Service Provider by providing the org scoped refresh token.
+In order to use the terraform-provider-vmware-cloud you need to obtain the authentication token from the Cloud Service Provider by providing the org scoped refresh token.
-The Terraform provider client uses Cloud Service Provider CSP API to exchange this org scoped refresh token to user access token.
+The Terraform provider client uses Cloud Service Provider CSP API to exchange this org scoped refresh token for user access token.

 There are also a number of other parameters that can be set to tune how the